Chart Color Schemes

 Infrastructure

-Banksia Grove has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Banksia Grove has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that may impact the area.
-Notable projects include Banksia Grove West Primary School, Banksia Grove Village Redevelopment, Banksia Grove District Centre, and Carramar South/Tapping North Local Structure Plan.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
+Notable ones are Banksia Grove West Primary School, Banksia Grove Village Redevelopment, Banksia Grove District Centre, and Carramar South/Tapping North Local Structure Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.